gosha-titov/AtomicEngine/README.md

         // Checks for all typos and mistakes in the given text relying on the accurate text, asynchronously.
         Validator.shared.checkForTyposAndMistakes(
             in: userAnswer, relyingOn: correctAnswer,
-            andHandleResult: { [weak self] text in
+            andHandleResult: { [weak self] checkedText in
-                // The checking process performs asynchronously on the "com.typo-hunt.main" queue
+                // The checking process performs asynchronously on the "com.letter-matter.main" queue
                 // and then this handling closure is always called asynchronously on the DispatchQueue.main queue
-                // That is, it allows you to update your UI components self?.displayView.text = text
+                // That is, it allows you to update your UI components here self?.displayView.text = checkedText
             }
         )
     }